RA341/Reddit-Wallpapers/README.md

-# Notice
-Project is still under development

 # reddit-image-downloader
-Program to download images from reddit using saved posts
+I love wallpapers shared on the [r/wallpaper](https://www.reddit.com/r/wallpaper/) and r/wallpapers Program to download images from reddit using saved posts.

 # Pre-Installation
 * Windows 10